 The development and application of emerging technologies within the often contradictory constraints of safety, economy and the law is addressed within this course.
 If you are aiming for a senior role in safety engineering for oil and gas industry, this is the course for you.
 You’ll gain a thorough grasp of the fundamentals of safety engineering; practical experience in the use of state-of-the-art techniques for the study of safety engineering systems, together with an understanding of the necessary scientific, engineering and technological principles.
 You will get the chance to work with oil and gas engineering companies, all with the aim of boosting your employability when you graduate.

-You will be entering a diverse and exciting area of engineering where you will benefit from UCLan’s investment in the Engineering Innovation Centre which is due to open in 2019.
+You will be entering a diverse and exciting area of engineering where you will benefit from UCLan’s investment in the Engineering Innovation Centre.

 4 years Full-time, 5 years Part-time